-5 Tips To Create Effective eLearning Videos For Engaging Online Courses
+5 Tips to Create eLearning Videos and Make Online Courses Engaging

 Recorded video can be a great way to deliver content in an online context.
 It allows learners to pause, rewind, and review material, and can often be more engaging than text.
 But using video as a medium for delivering instruction doesn’t necessarily mean it’s always effective.
 Here are some ways to ensure you’re creating effective & engaging videos for your online course.